Billie Eilish’s Ring Stolen By Fan During Her Concert

 “More and more I get more grateful for it happening that young because I feel like if it happened later, that people would be able to dig up dirt from when I was that age,” she revealed.

-“If this hadn’t happened at that age, I would’ve been doing some reckless s**t,” the “Come Out and Play” chart-topper insisted.
+“If this hadn’t happened at that age, I would’ve been doing some reckless sh*t,” the “Come Out and Play” chart-topper insisted.

 Earlier this year, Eilish dropped her long-awaited debut album, When We All Fall Asleep, Where Do We Go?, in March.
-The record was an instant success, topping the charts in the U.S., the U.K., Australia, Canada, to name a few.
+The record was an instant success, topping the charts in the U.S., the U.K., Australia, and Canada, to name a few.
 She became the first person born this millennium to have a No. 1 album, which The Inquisitr reported.

 On Spotify right now, she has more than 43.7 million monthly listeners who play her music around the world.
 Her most popular song on the app at the moment is “Bad Guy.”
 Other songs in the top five include “Lovely,” her collaboration with Khalid, “When the Party’s Over,” “Bury a Friend,” and the version of “Bad Guy” with Justin Bieber.